hana-sebia/starter-hugo-academic/content/_index.md

           location: Lyon, France
           date_start: '2022-03-01'
           date_end: '2022-08-31'
-          description:
+          description: |2-
               The state-of-the-art tensor decomposition methods are limited to the extraction of phenotypes that only describe a combination of correlated features occurring the same day.
 During my internship, I introduced temporal phenotyping to extract phenotypes describing expressive sequential patterns.
+Responsibilities include:
               * The implementation of a new tensor decomposition technique based on an optimization process
               * The use of Pytorch Framework
               * The parallelism of intensive experiments on Grid5000, a large-scale and flexible tesbed
               * Data pre-processing and préparation
               * Results Analysis in collaboration with epidemilogists
               * Comparison with the recent state-of-the-art models
         - title: Healthcare Data Analyst
           company: LIRIS
           company_url: ''